What is Online Reputation Management? Everything You Need to Know for 2023

 - Google My Business

-- Social media platforms (Facebook, LinkedIn, Twitter, Instagram, and so on.)
+- Social media platforms (Facebook, LinkedIn, Twitter, Instagram, etc.)

 - Trustpilot, Feefo, Review.io, or similar (don’t forget that some of these review sites can collect reviews even for those who don’t subscribe)